-WAFIA’s board is to report, as required by section 66 of the Financial Administration and Audit Act 1985, for the period from the 30 June preceding the day when WAFIA is dissolved to the day on which it is dissolved, and Division 14 of Part II of that Act applies as if that period were a full financial year.
+WAFIA’s board is to report, as required by section 66 of the Financial Administration and Audit Act 1985 9, for the period from the 30 June preceding the day when WAFIA is dissolved to the day on which it is dissolved, and Division 14 of Part II of that Act applies as if that period were a full financial year.

-34. WAFIA’s functions may be delegated
+34. Delegation by WAFIA

 (1) WAFIA’s board may delegate WAFIA’s functions to an appropriately qualified employee of WAFIA or to a person appointed under subsection (2).